Roundaround/mc-fabric-custom-paintings/assets/modrinth.md

 Each painting will need its own properties defined to tell the mod how the paintings should be displayed in game.

-`id`: `Text, alphanumeric & underscores only` - The unique ID of the painting.
+`id`: `Text; alphanumeric, underscores, and dashes only` - The unique ID of the painting.
 This should correspond to the name of the painting's PNG image file in the pack's "images" folder (without the '.png').

 `name`: `Text (optional)` - The name of the painting.